Why Google Ads Value Is the Right Proxy for Search Opportunity

 The limitations

-These are real imprecisions.
-They are also imprecisions in any search market model: traffic estimates, click-through rate curves, and conversion assumptions all carry uncertainty.
-The question is not whether the model is perfect, but whether it is more commercially useful than the alternatives.
+These are real.
+They are also inescapable: traffic estimates, CTR curves, and conversion assumptions all carry uncertainty too.
+Any search market model rests on imperfect inputs.
+The question was never whether the model is exact.
+The question is whether it is more useful for the decision at hand than the alternative.

-For the purpose of making investment decisions (how much to spend, what to build, which competitor to target first), a dollar-denominated market model is substantially more useful than a traffic-denominated one.
-It speaks the language of business rather than the language of SEO.
-That translation is not cosmetic.
-It changes which decisions get made.
+For the decision that actually gets made (how much to spend, what to build, which competitor to attack first), a dollar-denominated model wins outright over a traffic-denominated one.
+It speaks business, not SEO.
+That is not cosmetic.
+It changes which decisions get made, because it changes who can make them.

 What this produces in practice

-When the Blueprint maps a niche, it produces a market size (typically expressed as annual Google Ads equivalent value) and a competitor distribution showing who owns what share.
-For a mid-size B2B SaaS category, this is often a market worth $1M to $10M annually in equivalent ad spend, concentrated among four or five major players with a long tail of smaller competitors.
+Run the model on a niche and two numbers come back: a market size, usually stated as annual Google Ads equivalent value, and a competitor distribution showing who holds what share.
+A mid-size B2B SaaS category typically prices at $1M to $10M a year in equivalent ad spend, concentrated in four or five major players with a long tail behind them.

-The client's current position in that map is typically 1-5% if they are early-stage or have underinvested in organic, and 10-25% if they have been building seriously for several years.
-The gap between their position and market leadership is expressed in the same currency: not in domain rating points or link counts, but in dollar share that could be captured with the right investment over the right timeframe.
-The full Blueprint shows exactly how this picture is structured.
+The client's slice is usually 1 to 5% if they are early or have underinvested, 10 to 25% if they have built seriously for years.
+The gap to leadership comes back in the same currency: not domain rating points, not link counts, but dollar share that could be captured with the right investment over the right timeframe.
+This is exactly why SEO strategy fails without a market model: without dollars, there is no shared frame in which to weigh the spend against the prize.

-That is the input that makes organic search legible to a CEO or CFO.
+That is what makes organic search legible to a CEO or CFO.
 Not "we need more links and better content."
-Something specific: the organic market for our category is worth $4.2M annually.
-We currently own 4% of it.
-With an 18-month investment of this size, we can reach 18%.
+This: the organic market for our category is worth $4.2M a year, we own 4% of it, and an 18-month investment of this size moves us to 18%.
 That is a capital allocation conversation.
-It starts with modeling the market in dollars.
+It begins by modeling the market in dollars.

 Written by